How to Start Livestreaming on Tango

-To Download the Tango app Please choose App store or Google Play:
+To Download the Tango app head to the App Store or Google Play:

-The very first step to getting started is for you to sign up for an account.
+Once you've downloaded the app, the next step is to sign up for an account.

-Download the Tango app to your smartphone and follow a few simple steps to create your account.
-Make sure to choose a secure password and not forget your login details.
+Download the Tango app to your smartphone and follow a few simple instructions to create your account.
+Make sure to choose a secure password and login details that you won't forget, but that also can't be easily guessed.
 After all, you can never be too careful when money is involved, and you don’t want someone else stealing your hard-earned diamonds.

-If you want to make money from Tango, then you’ll need to create a Payoneer account and link it up to your Tango account.
 Payoneer is the payment processing platform that Tango uses.
-It allows you to take the diamonds you’ve accumulated throughout your live-streams and to translate them into real-world cash.
+It allows you to take the diamonds you’ve been given during your live-streams and to translate them into real-world cash.

 For you to be able to convert your in-app diamonds into money, you’ll need at least 10,000 diamonds, which are equivalent to $50 (5,000 diamonds for your first-time redeem!).
 You can redeem up to 400,000 diamonds ($2,000 USD) per day and typically receive your money within 24 hours.

-Once you’ve got everything else out of the way, you’re ready to start your first live stream.
+Once you’ve finished setting everything up, you’re ready to start your first live stream!
 One of the best things about streaming on Tango is that there’s a ready built audience on the site just waiting to discover you.
-They’re online 24/7, day and night, which means that you can start live-streaming at any time and there’ll be people around to watch from all over the world.
+They’re online 24/7, which means that you can start live-streaming whenever you feel like it and there’ll be people around to watch from all over the world.

-Sure, it’s possible to build an audience purely through Tango, but you’ll find it much easier if you also link to your Tango account and promote to your fans and followers from your other existing social networking sites.
-This is particularly important in the early days when you’re just starting out, although if you use Tango as your main streaming platform then you’ll also want to keep promoting it over time to make sure that people are coming in and checking out your streams.
+This is particularly important in the early days when you’re just starting out.
+If you use Tango as your main streaming platform then you’ll also want to keep promoting it over time to make sure that people are coming in and checking out your streams.

-Tango is like any other live-streaming platform in that it goes out of its way to provide useful analytical data to its users.
+Tango goes out of its way to provide useful data to its users.
 These tools - located in the Statistics tab in your Profile settings - can be super powerful when you’re trying to evaluate the success of your live-streams, and they can give you some pointers on what works and what doesn’t so that your future streams are the best they can possibly be.